nickzoic/nick.zoic.org/art/three-axis-motion-with-grbl/index.md

 The board comes pre-populated with three `A4988` drivers.
-They have little heatsinks on top already and have [current limit trimpots which need to be set up](https://ardufocus.com/howto/a4988-motor-current-tuning/) to suit your stepper motors.
+They have little heatsinks on top already and have [current limit trimpots which need to be set up](https://ardufocus.com/howto/a4988-motor-current-tuning/) to suit your stepper motors, which means turning the trimpots gently to achieve a `V_REF` which corresponds to a healthy maximum current for your specific driver modules and stepper motors.

 As shipped the board is set up to [microstep](https://en.wikipedia.org/wiki/Stepper_motor#Microstepping)